 Events were reaching a horrible climax – Kabaka Mwanga ll ordered all pages to attend a meeting – he ordered all those who do not pray to stand with him – those who prayed were ordered stand on the other side – the youngest – Kizzito was only 14.

 He sentenced those who prayed to death and to be burned alive at Namugongo – they were led on the 25-kilometer walk – they were closely tied up but kept up their spirits by praying aloud, reciting Bible Verses and the Catholic Catechism while they were being led to their death.
 Along the way three were speared to death – the rest arrived at a large funeral pyre.
-The young men encouraged one another in their faith as they were wrapped in dried leaves with wood over them – as the flames rages only prayers and hymns could be hear – even as they became faint as death approached.
+The young men encouraged one another in their faith as they were wrapped in dried leaves with wood over them – as the flames rage only prayers and hymns could be heard – even as they became faint as death approached.